Table of contents

 On the way you can have a rest at the Rainerova chata (1300 meters), the oldest hut in the High Tatras (built in 1863).

-You will meet many hikers and probably foxes there (more details about the Rainerova chata in part 2).
+You will meet many hikers and probably foxes there (more details about the Rainerova chata here).

 Skalnaté pleso (“Rocky mountain lake”) is situated below the southern precipice of Lomnický štít.
 The third-highest mountain in the Carpathian Mountains (2634 meters) is accessible for tourists by cable car or alternatively with a mountain guide.